 - Identification of needs and requirements for NNI selection and ENUM

-- Identify needs and requirements on Diameter – Radius interworking
+- Needs and requirements on Diameter – Radius interworking and Service Based Architecture

-- Definition of KPIs for LTE Data roaming and VoLTE.
+- Definition of KPIs for Data roaming and VoIMS.

 What the Networks Group Does:

-- Testing end-to-end functional testing of bearer services, teleservices and supplementary services.
+- Testing end-to-end functional testing of services (including, supplementary services).

 - Maintenance of existing test suites Interworking.

-- Circuit Switched signalling issues related to inter-working with or without roaming, to ensure appropriate level of end service.
+- Signalling (circuit/packet) issues related to inter-working with or without roaming, to ensure appropriate level of end service.

-- Connectionless signalling issues related to inter-working with or without roaming to ensure appropriate level of end service.
+- User plane (circuit/packet) issues related to inter-working with or without roaming to ensure appropriate level of end service.

 - Definition of QoS requirements between networks for seamless roaming.

-- Signalling and inter-working requirements between PLMN’s, PSTN’s and ISDN’s.
+- Signalling and inter-working requirements between PLMNsand PSTN.

 - Compatibility and interoperability of PLMN’s with different protocol versions and service facilities Addressing & Numbering.